 Okay, scratch that: I stopped by Old Navy two days before Halloween and picked up the pirate outfit because 1) it was only $10 2) it looked like a good fit 3) I really couldn’t dress Mark as a mermaid.

 And ta-da!
 A pirate he was.
-He loved the hat actually, kept on playing with it.
+He loved the hat and kept on playing with it.

 And yes, he had some of these candies.
 Meh.
 It’s sugar, not poison!